 People search sites have been around for a while.
 They provide information on more than just phone numbers.
 You can find all sorts of public records on a person without having much to go on.

 True People Search is a free site where you can search by name, phone number or address.
 ZabaSearch works similarly, except you can’t search for someone by address.
 As with most “free” services, you’ll eventually hit a paywall and have to cough up at least an email address to get more details.
 You may also be redirected to a site that requires registration or payment.

 BeenVerified starts as a free site, but you’ll quickly realize that you need to sign up to get any information.
 Membership costs depend on your choice of subscription.

-If you don’t like the idea of your personal info held by people search sites, you can have it removed.
+If you don’t like the idea of your info held by people search sites, you can have it removed.
 Tap or click here to delete yourself from people search sites.

 2. Try a reverse number search

 If you want to stick with a site designed to find people’s cell phone numbers, you have some choices.
 Spy Dialer boasts “billions of phone numbers” and lets you search by phone, name, address or email.
 ZLOOKUP and USPhonebook are free reverse phone number search sites that give results for people and businesses.